UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The single service territory model allows member-governed EMCs to provide fair and reliable electricity without the risk of price gouging.

 You might be used to shopping around for electricity providers in deregulated markets, but EMCs generally operate in specific service territories where they are the sole provider.
-This might sound like a monopoly, but it is a necessary structure to ensure affordable infrastructure maintenance in less densely populated areas.
+This might sound like a monopoly, but it is a vital structure to ensure affordable infrastructure maintenance in less densely populated rural areas.
 Unlike a private monopoly that might price gouge, your EMC is governed by an elected board of members and must follow state and federal safety regulations.
-While they often have exclusive service territories defined by state law, this structure ensures that rates remain fair and cover only the necessary costs of delivering reliable power to your home.
+While they often have exclusive service territories defined by state law, this setup ensures that rates remain fair and cover only the necessary, transparent costs of delivering reliable power to your home.

 Member-Owned Utility Benefits: Modern Tech and Sustainability